signalfx/splunk-otel-go/docs/troubleshooting.md

 Spans might be dropped, or lost, due to several reasons.
 Follow these steps to ensure spans are not being dropped by the `SDK`.

-### Missing all span from a service
+### Missing all spans from a service

-If you see no spans in the Splunk Observability Platform for your service ensure the following first.
+If you see no spans in the Splunk Observability Platform for your service ensure the following first:

 1. Make sure to wait a few minutes.
-There may be delays in the telemetry pipeline.
-Wait a few minutes and double check.
+There might be delays in the telemetry pipeline.
+Wait a few minutes and check again.
 2. Ensure your service is named properly.
-Check that your service names are not showing up in the Splunk Observability Cloud interface with a prefix of `unknown_service:` (i.e. `unknown_service:go` or `unknown_service:<your-programs-binary-name>`).
+Check that your service names are not showing up in the Splunk Observability Cloud interface with a prefix of `unknown_service:` (for example, `unknown_service:go` or `unknown_service:<your-programs-binary-name>`).
 If so, set the `OTEL_SERVICE_NAME` environment variable to your service's name and restart your application.

 If you have taken these steps and still are not able to see spans, [enable debug logging](#enable-debug-logging).
-This should produce a log message like the following:
+This might produce a log message like the following:

 ```text